nashvail/blog/src/pages/blog/pseudo-classes/index.md

 It simply says, select all the anchor element, but with one condition in mind, the anchor element should be the first child of its parent.
 That’s it, no further explanation needed.

 ![Fig. 16 — a:first-child selections](./images/18.png)
-Fig. 16 — a:first-child selections

-For if you are a little confused as of why the `a` in section 1 wasn’t selected it’s because the first child in section 1 (whose parent is `body`) is *.main*, the first `a` in section 1 is the second child and couldn’t pass the `first-child` filter, that is the exact reason why the poor bloke ended up not being selected and was given a big hashtag fuck off.
+For if you are a little confused as of why the `a` in section 1 wasn’t selected it’s because the first child in section 1 (whose parent is `body`) is `.main`, the first `a` in section 1 is the second child and couldn’t pass the `first-child` filter, that is the exact reason why the poor bloke ended up not being selected and was given a big hashtag fuck off.
 Let’s continue to the next one.

 ## Child pseudo-class #3 :last-child
 <br/>